 While we like that you can pair a par for stereo sound, these are crying out to be speakers as part of a home theatre setup.
 This isn't available right now which is a crying shame but there is still so much to like about the Sonos Roam, and is certain to welcome a whole new crowd to the Sonos party.

-The Sonos Roam is available to pre-order now in Shadow Black and Lunar White.
+The Sonos Roam is available to buy now in Shadow Black and Lunar White.